 Till now, we found out how to view the size of a single folder or file.
 But what about multiple folders?

-Press and hold Ctrl and Left-click the folders you want to view the size together.
-Then Right-click and select properties.
-File Explorer will show the exact same details in general but containing the number of folders you selected all together.
+Open File Explorer and then Press and hold Ctrl and Left-click the folders you want to know the size of.
+Then Right-click on any folder and select properties.
+File Explorer will show the size of all the folders you selected all together.

 Yes of course.
 You will see an option at the upper part of the screen below the Directory Path to organize the folders according to size.
 Just click on the arrow to sort folder by size.

-This post shows how quicker and easier you can to find any file size or folder size without even spending one minute of your valuable time.
+This post shows how you can quickly and easily find any file size information without even spending one minute of your valuable time.

 On Windows 11, the file size is shown in File Explorer.
 However, the scenario is not the same for folders.
 As the new OS has a different UI, it is common to face such issues.
 Don’t worry.
 I will provide you more Windows 11 simple tutorials for your ease.